 We, together with our licensees and collaborators, are currently developing a number of DNA-based vaccines and other therapeutics for the prevention or treatment of infectious diseases.
-The table below summarizes our current independent programs and corporate and government collaborations.
+The table below summarizes our current active independent programs and corporate collaborations.

-Product/Concept duct/Concept Intended Use Lead Developer Independent Programs .
-Therapeutic and prophylactic vaccines for HSV-2 Prevent and protect against recurring flare-ups, reduce viral shedding and transmission Phase 1/2 Vical CyMVectin TM prophylactic vaccine for CMV Vical VL-2397 antifungal Treatment of invasive fungal infections Phase 1 Vical Corporate Collaborations ASP0113 therapeutic vaccine for CMV Protect against infection after hematopoietic stem cell transplants Phase 3 Astellas ASP0113 therapeutic vaccine Protect against infection after solid organ transplants Phase 2 Astellas ONCEPT® therapeutic cancer vaccine encoding human tyrosinase Adjunct treatment to increase survival time of dogs with oral melanoma Marketed in the United States Merial
+Product/Concept Intended Use Development Status 1 Lead Developer Independent Programs ' VCL-HB01therapeutic vaccine for HSV-2 Prevent and protect against lesion recurrence Phase 2 Vical VL-2397 antifungal Treatment of invasive fungal infections Phase 1 Vical CyMVectinTM prophylactic vaccine for CMV Prevent fetal transmission during pregnancy Preclinical Vical Corporate Collaborations ASP0113 therapeutic vaccine for CMV Protect against reactivation of infection after HCT Phase 3 Astellas ONCEPT® therapeutic cancer Adjunct treatment to increase survival Marketed in the Merial vaccine encoding human time of dogs with oral melanoma United States

-&quot;Preclinical" indicates that a specific product candidate in a nonclinical setting has shown functional activity that is relevant to a targeted medical need, and is advancing toward initial human clinical testing.
+"Preclinical" (or "nonclinical") indicates that a specific product candidate in a nonclinical setting has shown functional activity that is relevant to a targeted medical need, and is advancing toward initial human clinical testing.
 "Phase 1" clinical trials are typically conducted with a small number of patients or healthy subjects to evaluate safety, determine a safe dosage range, identify side effects, and, if possible, gain early evidence of effectiveness.
 "Phase 2" clinical trials are conducted with a larger group of patients to evaluate effectiveness of an investigational product for a defined patient population, and to determine common short-term side effects and risks associated with the product candidate.
 "Phase 3" clinical trials involve large scale, multi-center, comparative trials that are conducted with patients afflicted with a target disease to evaluate the overall benefit-risk relationship of the investigational product and to provide an adequate basis for product labeling.